Black Donnellys: Second trial

 The second trial of James Carroll was overseen by Justice Matthew Crook Cameron, who was described as an "old Tory mugwump" and past leader of the Ontario Conservative Party.
 Like Justice J.W.
 Meredith, he steered the trial to ensure an acquittal of Carroll on February 2, 1881.
 James Reaney compares the two trials, noting how much smaller the second one seemed and that it lacked the legal conjecture and maneuvering that had marked the first trial.

 Before the trial the lawyers for both sides, Irving and Hutchinson, agreed to keep the trial date close to the New Year so that the jury pool would not have time to be tainted by either side.
 Nevertheless, the jury consisted entirely of Protestants ruling on an Irish Catholic defendant.
 The lawyers also agreed to drop William Donnelly's testimony about the death at Whalen's Corners, as it was decided it would not be necessary until the potential trials of five other defendants, which would only take place if James Carroll were convicted.

-Reaney comes to the conclusion that the prosecution side was hampered throughout the trial as their only hard evidence was the testimony of young O’Conner.
+Reaney comes to the conclusion that the prosecution was hampered throughout the trial as their only hard evidence was the testimony of young O’Connor.
 While the boy did an admirable job of recollecting the events in a clear manner, Justice Cameron's continual sustaining of the defense's objections hindered the prosecution.
 This leads Reaney and others to conclude that Cameron was steering the trial in the defense's favor.
 As a result, much of the evidence that the prosecution presented to help the boy's account was not admitted.
-Cameron accepted the defense's assertion that the testimony from the O’Conner boy was unreliable and instructed the jury as such, thus giving the prosecution little chance of securing a guilty verdict.
-This applied in particular to the question of what Johnny O’Conner could have seen if the valances on the bed had been in position.
+Cameron accepted the defense's assertion that the testimony from the O’Connor boy was unreliable and instructed the jury as such, thus giving the prosecution little chance of securing a guilty verdict.
+This applied in particular to the question of what Johnny O’Connor could have seen if the valances on the bed had been in position.
 His declaration that they had been removed became a point of debate within the trial, as the London Advertiser recalls.
 Justice Cameron's instruction to the jury that Johnny's testimony was unreliable eliminated the hard evidence the prosecution needed.